 The Association has a policy of appropriating for distribution each year five percent of the endowment fund's average fair value over 12 quarters.
 In establishing this policy, the Association considered the long-term expected return on its endowment.
 Accordingly, this spending policy should, over time, protect the inflation-adjusted value of the endowment and, consequently, allow inflation-adjusted spending to occur into the distant future.
 This is consistent with the Association's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
-The Association elected to appropriate \$61,863 during the year ended June 30, 2021.
-The Association elected to not make any appropriations during the year ended June 30, 2022.
+The Association elected to appropriate \$47,046 and \$0 during the years ended June 30, 2023 and 2022, respectively.

-9. FAIR VALUE MEASUREMENTS:
+8. FAIR VALUE MEASUREMENTS: